-Tankless Water Heaters for your Chino Hills Home
+Tankless Water Heaters for your Inland Empire Home

 Tankless Water Heaters, also known as on-demand hot water heaters, have been gaining popularity in homes across the nation over the last decade.
 They are a popular choice as they are energy efficient and provide instant hot water.
 If you are considering a tankless unit for your home, Hedrick and Young is here to answer all of your questions!

 Tankless units heat water directly without the need of a storage tank.
 When the hot water is activated, cold water will travel through a pipe into the unit.
 Either a gas burner or an electric element heats the water rapidly as it passes through.
 The result is a constant supply of hot water with no storage tank and no waiting for hot water again.

 The typical on-demand heater provides warm water at a rate of 2-5 gallons per minute.
 A gas-fired tankless water heater will produce higher flow rates than an electric one.

 If your household is large and you use heated water in multiple ways at the same time, you may need to install two or more tanks to ensure that you have simultaneous hot water on demand.
 For example, taking a shower while running a clothes washer can stretch an on-demand unit to its limit.

 A Good Investment

 Tankless water heaters offer plenty of benefits compared to traditional tank water heaters.
 Some of these advantages include:

 - Energy savings – For homes that use less than 41 gallons of hot water per day, tankless water heaters can be 24%-34% more energy efficient than conventional storage tank water heaters, which means big savings on your electric bill.

 - Lower costs down the line – The initial price of this type of equipment is greater than that of a conventional storage water heater, but they have lower operating, repair and energy costs.